BSStudio/helm-charts/README.md

 ### Checkov

-Before pushing your changes to the repository run the checkov scan and linting locally.
+Before pushing your changes to the repository run the checkov scan locally.

 ```bash
 # Windows